HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 ***This is my personal account, however this repository is specific for my course at Wake Tech.***

-**Contents are for my CTI110 related course work, please disregard as training material.**
+**Contents are for my CTI110 related course work.
+This is not a professional portfolio, and should be treated as part of my means to learn about GitHub rather than as a showcase of my skillset.**

 <H1>About Me:</H1>